Who Are "Officers of the United States"?

 For decades courts have believed that only officials with “significant authority” are “Officers of the United States” subject to the Constitution’s Article II Appointments Clause requirements.
-But this standard has proven difficult to apply to major categories of officials, leading to a circuit split this past December over whether certain administrative law judges need Article II appointments.
-This article challenges whether “significant authority” is even the proper standard, using two distinctive tools: (i) “corpus linguistics”-style analysis of Founding Era documents and (ii) examination of appointments practices in the Continental Congress and the First Federal Congress.
-Both strongly suggest the original public meaning of “officer” is much broader than modern doctrine assumes — encompassing any government official with responsibility for an ongoing governmental duty.
+But this standard has proved difficult to apply to major categories of officials.
+This Article examines whether “significant authority” is even the proper standard, at least as that standard has been applied in modern practice.
+To uncover whether the modern understanding of the term “officer” is consistent with the term’s original public meaning, this Article uses two distinctive tools: (i) corpus linguistics-style analysis of Founding-era documents and (ii) examination of appointment practices during the First Congress following constitutional ratification.
+Both suggest that the original public meaning of “officer” is much broader than modern doctrine assumes—encompassing any government official with responsibility for an ongoing governmental duty.

-This historical meaning of “officer” likely would extend to thousands of officials not currently appointed as Article II “officers,” such as tax collectors, disaster relief officials, federal inspectors, customs officials, and administrative judges.
-This conclusion might at first seem destructive to the civil service structure.
-But this article suggests that core components of the current federal hiring system might fairly readily be brought into compliance with Article II by amending who exercises final approval to rank candidates and hire them.
-These feasible but significant changes would restore a critical mechanism for democratic accountability and transparency intended by the Framers.
+This historic meaning of “officer” would likely extend to thousands of officials not currently appointed as Article II officers, such as tax collectors, disaster relief officials, customs officials, and administrative judges.
+This conclusion might at first seem destructive to the civil service structure because it would involve redesignating these officials as Article II officers—not employees outside the scope of Article II’s requirements.
+But this Article suggests that core components of the current federal hiring system might fairly readily be brought into compliance with Article II by amending who exercises final approval to rank and hire candidates.
+These feasible but significant changes would restore a critical mechanism for democratic accountability and transparency inherent in the Appointments Clause.

 Keywords: Administrative law, constitutional law, interpretation, officers, appointments, Article II, corpus linguistics, original public meaning